Brandenburg test

 A burden is a generic term referring to a restriction on a use or activity.
 Often, the term arises in property law.
 For instance, real property may carry an intangible burden in the form of covenants or easements.

-Capital punishment, which is also known as the death penalty, is criminal punishment that takes the defendant’s life as the punishment for the defendant’s crime.
+Capital punishment, also known as the death penalty, is a form of criminal punishment in which a defendant’s life is taken by the state as a penalty for a crime

 Certiorari simply defined is a “writ” by which a higher court (such as an appellate court) reviews some lower court’s decision (such as a district court).